Bugrino

-Bugrino (Бугрино́) is a village in the Nenets Autonomous Okrug (Arkhangelsk Oblast), Russia, the only town of the municipality "Kolguevsky Village Council", in the Kolguyev Island, Zapolyarny District.
-It had a population of 424 as of 2010.
+Bugrino (Бугрино́) is a village in the Nenets Autonomous Okrug (Arkhangelsk Oblast), Russia, the only town of the municipality "Kolguevsky Village Council", in Kolguyev Island, Zapolyarny District.
+It had a population of 337 as of 2021.

 Geography

 Located on Kolguyev Island, it is the administrative center of the island and part of the Nenets Autonomous Okrug.
 Communication between the continent and the village Bugrino oil field is carried by sea and by air in winter.
 Opening of the field allows the airport from November 2002 to take over the whole year average of aircraft (Yak-40, AN-24 and AN-26).

 Demographics

 The people of Bugrino are mainly oil and gas miners, and herders.

 Climate

-Bugrino has a subarctic climate (Dfc).
+Bugrino has a tundra climate (ET according to the Köppen climate classification) with very cold winters and cool summers.
+Because of its maritime location, Bugrino and the rest of Kolguyev Island experiences seasonal lag.
+Precipitation is higher in summer and autumn than in winter and spring.